USS Enterprise (NCC-1701): 2009 film franchise reboot

 The Enterprise was redesigned for the 2009 Star Trek film.
 Previsualization lead David Dozoretz credits the designers for overcoming the challenge of doing "a 2009 version of the '60s".
-Director J. J. Abrams wanted Enterprise to have a "hot rod" look while retaining the traditional shape, and he otherwise gave designers leeway to create the ship.
+Director J. J. Abrams wanted Enterprise to have a "hot rod" look while retaining the traditional shape, and he otherwise gave designers leeway.
 The designers wanted the Enterprise to appear as carefully crafted as a luxury car.
 Concept artist Ryan Church retained much of the original Enterprise design and focused on the functionality behind the familiar components.
 His initial designs were modeled and refined by set designer Joseph Hiura.
 This design was then given to ILM for further refinement and developed into photo-realistic models by Alex Jaeger's team.
 ILM's Roger Guyett, recalling the original Enterprise as being "very static", added moving parts.
 ILM retained subtle geometric forms and patterns to allude to the original Enterprise, and the model's digital paint recreated the "Aztec" hull pattern from the first films.
 The large engine nacelles had a sleeker finish and shape compared to the original ship's otherwise simple nacelles.
 Sean Hargreaves' redesign of the successor NCC-1701-A "beef[ed] up" the vessel's support pylons, which are depicted as vulnerabilities in Star Trek Beyond (2016).

 According to Abrams, recreating the original bridge would have been ridiculous and too small.
-His enthusiasm for a new iPhone influenced Church's redesign for the bridge.
+Abrams' enthusiasm for a new iPhone influenced Church's bridge redesign.
 Sophisticated technology became a motif on the new set, with multiple displays and computer graphics.
-The main viewscreen from the television series was kept, and giving different characters their own computer displays suggested the idea of a team working together.
-Because the original series transporter room seemed flat to Abrams, he used swirling light and a moving camera to make the redesigned set and effects more dynamic.
-The budget prevented the creation of a huge, functional engineering room set, and producers instead filmed in portions of a Budweiser plant.
-Ben Burtt consulted with original series sound designed Douglas Grindstaff on sound design for the new Enterprise.
+The viewscreen from the television series was kept, and giving different characters their own computer displays suggested the idea of a team working together.
+Because the original series transporter room seemed flat to Abrams, he used swirling light and camera movement to make the new set and effects more dynamic.
+The budget prevented the creation of a huge, functional engineering room set, and producers instead filmed at a Budweiser plant.
+Ben Burtt consulted with original series sound designer Douglas Grindstaff on sound design for the new Enterprise.